How to Explain Your Addiction to Loved Ones

 While there are many challenging events that will occur throughout the course of an individual’s life, telling your loved ones that you have an addiction can be particularly challenging.
 This is the case for several reasons, including the fact that revealing your addiction can engender feelings of shame or embarrassment on your part while simultaneously inducing a sense of fear or resentment in your loved ones.
 Despite the fact that explaining your addiction to loved ones can be challenging, it is necessary if you want to begin and complete the recovery process in a healthy, transparent way.
 By reading the information found below, you can gain more knowledge about addiction as well as how to explain your addiction to loved ones.

 Although defined broadly, addiction is the inability to stop engaging in a behavior irrespective of the adverse consequences that result from the conduct.
 Addiction can be physical or psychological and is often both.
 This is especially the case with addictions to substances such as alcohol and illicit drugs.
 Although many people think of drugs and alcohol when the term “addiction” is used, there are a plethora of other addictions an individual could have including gambling, pornography, food, the internet, and various other things.
 As made plain by different statistics regarding addiction, it remains a profound and potentially problematic issue in this contemporary era.
-For example, the Substance Abuse and Mental Health Services Administration’s (SAMHSA’s) National Survey on Drug Use and Health for 2009 revealed that 9.3% of people 12 and older required treatment as a result of alcohol or illicit drug problem.
+For example, the 2009 National Survey on Drug Use and Health by Substance Abuse and Mental Health Services Administration (SAMHSA) revealed that 9.3% of people 12 and older required treatment as a result of alcohol or illicit drug problem.
 This is just one of many statistics showing that addiction is a serious issue.

 How You Can Explain Your Addiction to Loved Ones